Gradient-PG/style-transfer/README.md

 # Style Transfer with Stable Diffusion

-This repository highly uses code form [Dream Styler](https://nmhkahn.github.io/dreamstyler/) please visit their website and read their paper to get to know more about model design.
+This repository uses code from [Dream Styler](https://nmhkahn.github.io/dreamstyler/) please visit their website and read their paper to get to know more about model design.

 ## Running the app